SafalyaRC/Appify/README.md

 🌐 **Support for Multiple Frameworks**
 - Extending compatibility to support frameworks like **React**, **Vue**, and **Angular** for future extensibility.

-🛠️ **Backend Integration with Node.js**
+🛠️ **Backend Integration with Spring Boot (Work in Progress)**
-- A **Node.js** backend is in the pipeline to manage API requests, user authentication, and enable more advanced features, ensuring seamless backend functionality.
+- In the next phase, I plan to integrate a Spring Boot backend to add API functionality, enabling dynamic content and data management.
+This enhancement will allow Appify to dynamically fetch and manage data, ensuring real-time updates and improved scalability.

 ⚡ **Type Safety with TypeScript**
 - Migrating the project to **TypeScript** is also a work in progress.
 This will add **type safety**, improve **code maintainability**, and catch potential errors during development, making the application more robust and scalable.